 Maximum 21 tonne of balanced load weight

-Delivery is typically calculated to accommodate the greater Auckland area, depending on the delivery location greater distances or access difficulties could incur additional costs which may include accomodation, crossings or sea freight, High-routes, permits etc.
+Depending on the delivery location greater distances or access difficulties, additional costs which may be incurred including accomodation, crossings or sea freight, High-routes, permits etc.

 Nauhria are experienced in international precast supply.
 International deliveries are subject to port and freight weight and dimension limitations, customs and costs - P.O.A.